Cost of electricity by source: Levelized avoided cost of electricity

 The metric levelized avoided cost of energy (LACE) addresses some of the shortcomings of LCOE by considering the economic value that the source provides to the grid.
 The economic value takes into account the dispatchability of a resource, as well as the existing energy mix in a region.

 In 2014, the US Energy Information Administration recommended that levelized costs of non-dispatchable sources such as wind or solar be compared to the "levelized avoided cost of energy" (LACE) rather than to the LCOE of dispatchable sources such as fossil fuels or geothermal.
 LACE is the avoided costs from other sources divided by the annual yearly output of the non-dispatchable source.
 The EIA hypothesized that fluctuating power sources might not avoid capital and maintenance costs of backup dispatchable sources.
 The ratio of LACE to LCOE is referred to as the value-cost ratio.
 When LACE (value) is greater than LCOE (cost), then value-cost ratio is greater than 1, and the project is considered economically feasible.

 Value-adjusted levelized cost of electricity

 The value-adjusted levelized cost of electricity (VALCOE) is a metric devised by the International Energy Agency which includes both the cost of the electricity and the value to the electricity system.
 For example, the same amount of electricity is more valuable at a time of peak demand.

-However VALCOE does not take into account future changes to the electricity system, for example the addition of much more solar power could reduce midday value but today's VALCOE does not take that into account.
+Capture rate

+The capture rate is the volume-weighted average market price (or capture price) that a source receives divided by the time-weighted average price for electricity over a period.
+For example, a dammed hydro plant might only generate when prices are high and so have a capture rate of 200%, whereas a source that is not dispatchable, such as a wind farm without batteries, would typically have a capture rate under 100%.

+Typically, the more of a single type of renewable that is built in a pricing area (such as Great Britain) the lower the capture rate will become for that type.
+For example, if many wind farms generate a lot at the same time the price at that time will go down.
+There can be curtailment if grid connectivity is lacking across the pricing area – for example from wind power in Scotland to consumers in England – resulting in the capture rate not reflecting the true cost.